The following are the rules regarding assisted rents under the Section 8 Housing Choice Voucher Program:

 - Rent approval is always subject to the Rent Reasonableness process.

-The Housing Authority of the City of Long Beach (HACLB) will continue to use GoSection8.com to conduct Rent Reasonableness and apply AB-1482 to all applicable cases.
+The Housing Authority of the City of Long Beach will continue to use affordablehousing.com to conduct rent reasonableness and apply AB 1482 to all applicable cases.
+Property owners and managers will need to credit residents for any adjustments made by the Housing Authority.